goeb/smit/doc-v3/experts.md

 The configuration of a project is stored in the object referenced by the file `<p>/.smip/refs/project`.

+It can be modified with a text editor, and hot-reloaded from the `Project Config` web page.

 ### View the project configuration

 It can be displayed like this: